Setting the Course, but Forgetting to Steer: Analyzing Compliance with GDPR's Right of Access to Data by Instagram, TikTok, and YouTube: Introduction

 To assess the comprehensibility of DDPs, we conduct an extensive survey among 400 participants from Germany, France, Italy, and Spain.
 Beyond understanding the comprehensibility of the DDPs, we also ask participants about their interpretation of different GDPR prescribed requirements.
 One of the key observations in this survey is that some of the requirements are at odds with each other.

 To this end, by utilizing interpretations of participants and European Data Protection Board, we propose data representations for the different categories of information that aim at striking a better balance among these requirements.
 Furthermore, to improve the comprehensibility of the DDPs, we propose a browser extension (\textit{Know Your Data}) which (a)~enables users to request and download their data in one click; (b)~provides them the autonomy to choose their desired level of transparency in data visualization.
-The code is made publicly available.
 Below, we summarize our \textit{major findings}.

 \textbf{RQ1:} Instagram, TikTok, and YouTube interpret and implement GDPR's Right of Access differently, with YouTube offering surprisingly limited data compared to the others.
 Critically, none adhere to the fundamental requirement of (a)~disclosing the purpose of data collection, (b)~duration of retention, (c)~other entities with whom the data is shared for different data categories within DDPs.